Bitter Ruin – Waves

 Leather for Hell proves the one minor misstep, an extravagance too far, but Bitter Ruin’s creativity and intensity, a chemistry and overwhelming passion for their craft ultimately shine through.
 Whether Waves can be the duo’s entry into more mainstream recognition remains to be seen, but it’s sure to leave a lasting impression on those that take the plunge.

-Waves is released on 12th May 2014, for further information or to order the album visit here.
+Waves is released on 12th May 2014.
+For further information or to order the album visit Bitter Ruin’s website here.

 Watch the video for Love Gone Left here: